ChrisDuffley/stationPlaylist/readme.md

 ## Columns Explorer

-By pressing Control+NVDA+1 through 0 or SPL Assistant, 1 through 0, you can obtain contents of specific columns.
-By default, these are artist, title, duration, intro, outro, category, year, album, genre and mood.
-You can configure which columns will be explored via columns explorer dialog found in add-on settings dialog.
+By pressing Control+NVDA+1 through 0, you can obtain contents of specific columns.
+By default, these are first ten columns for a track item (in Studio: artist, title, duration, intro, outro, category, year, album, genre, mood).
+For playlist editor in Creator and Remote VT client, column data depends on column order as shown on screen.
+In Studio, Creator's main track list, and Track Tool, column slots are preset regardless of column order on screen and can be configured from add-on settings dialog under columns explorer category.

 ## Playlist snapshots